-To fight against the bacteria and various viruses, one should develop strong immunity power.
-According to Ayurveda one with quality liver functioning, good digestion, strong metabolic fire (Agni) and a balanced endocrine system generally have more immunity power.
-To maintain a healthy body and immune system, one should be conscious about the intake, a balanced diet as well as mental health is equally important.
+One should develop strong immunity power to fight against bacteria and various viruses.
+According to Ayurveda, one with quality liver functioning, good digestion, strong metabolic fire (Agni), and a balanced endocrine system generally have more immunity power.
+To maintain a healthy body and immune system, one should be conscious about the intake; a balanced diet and mental health are equally important.

 Herbs to Boost Immunity Power

-While keeping in mind about other aspects, let’s quickly check out Indian ayurvedic herbs that are known to boost immunity power.
-With natural ingredients that come from all these ancient medicinal herbs listed below, we can get the necessary nutrients to keep the immune system strong.
+While considering other aspects, let’s quickly check out Indian ayurvedic herbs that are known to boost immunity power.
+With natural ingredients from all these ancient medicinal herbs listed below, we can get the necessary nutrients to keep the immune system strong.

 Commonly known as Creat or Green chiretta, Andrographis is a bitter-tasting herb that can be found in 26 different Ayurvedic formulations.
 Andrographis is rich in compounds known as andrographolides.
 Andrographolide can modulate the innate and adaptive immune responses by regulating macrophage phenotypic polarization and Ag-specific antibody production. (source)

 Andrographis is most widely used to treat cold and flu symptoms.
 Andrographis is also said to act as a natural immune booster.
 According to research published in 2017, scientists found that Andrographis appears to be beneficial for relieving symptoms of acute upper respiratory tract infections.
 Andrographis was also found to shorten the duration of cough, sore throat, and sick days compared to standard care.